Skip to Main Content

 Course Guidance

-Following University Guidance, use of genAI tools within university coursework is at the discretion of individual instructors and students are expected to follow their course-specific policies.
+Following University Guidance, use of genAI tools within university coursework is at the discretion of individual instructors.
+Students are expected to follow their course-specific policies.

 Syllabus Guidance

-The Center for Innovative Teaching & Learning (CITL) has developed a set of recommendations to guide faculty through developing a course policy that aligns with the course learning goals.
-These can be augmented to work in specific context.
-Given the rapid advances with generative technologies, these recommendations will be regularly updated here.
+Review the university’s recommendations to guide faculty through developing a course policy that aligns with the course learning goals and generative AI.
+These can be augmented to work across various contexts.
+Given the rapid advances in generative technologies, these recommendations will be regularly reviewed and updated.

-CITL Generative AI Course Policy Recommendations - Updated August 1, 2023
+Generative AI Course Policy Recommendations - Updated August 2025

 AI Detection